-In December 1999 the County Legislature adopted a resolution of intent to maintain an unreserved General Fund balance equal to 10% of its General Fund revenues.
-This goal was reaffirmed in December 2009 with a commitment to restore reserves to 10% within three years, should it fall below.
-The County ended 2013 with its total fund balance at \$97.0 million, of which \$7.9 million was non-spendable, \$5 million was committed, \$16 million was assigned, and \$68 million was unassigned.
-Of the \$16 million of assigned fund balance, \$2.5 million was appropriated to balance the 2014 budget, \$3.4 million is set aside for encumbrances, and the remaining \$10.4 million was assigned to reduce property taxes and reduce future debt.
-This \$10.4 million coupled with the \$68 million of unassigned fund balance totals \$78 million or 12% of adjusted General Fund revenues.
+The County Legislature has adopted a resolution of intent to maintain an unreserved General Fund balance equal to 10% of its General Fund revenues.
+With a commitment to restore reserves to 10% within three years, should it fall below.
+The County ended 2014 with its total fund balance at \$87.7 million, of which \$5 million was committed, \$14.6 million was assigned, and \$68.0 million was unassigned.
+Of the \$14.6 million of assigned fund balance, \$3.8 million was appropriated to balance the 2015 budget, \$3.3 million is set aside for encumbrances, and the remaining \$7.5 million was assigned to reduce property taxes and reduce future debt.
+This \$7.5 million coupled with the \$68.0 million of unassigned fund balance totals \$75.5 million or 11.1% of adjusted General Fund revenues.
 Since 1999, the County's unreserved fund balance has exceeded its 10% goal in every year except 2004.
-In October 2007, as part of the 2008 budget, legislation was passed to permanently adjust the general fund calculation established by the 1999 resolution for the sales tax pass-thru accounting change.
+Since its adoption in December 1999, amendments to the legislation have been passed to permanently adjust the general fund calculation for the sales tax pass-thru accounting change and for pre-paid expenses.
 See "County Budget", herein.